rainbowdashlabs/sql-java/README.md

 ### Default

-The `default` keyword is pretty usefull.\
+The `default` keyword is pretty useful.\
 If you look on our statement above you will notice that `coins` has a default value.\
 This means that whenever we insert a new uuid to this table without inserting a value into the `coins` column, this value will be 0.

 ### not null

-The `not null` keyword should be ovious.
+The `not null` keyword should be obvious.
 It permits you or someone else to insert a `null` value into this column.\
-This is pretty usefull as well.\
+This is pretty useful as well.\
-You never want to have some coins in your table with a `null` uuid or a uuid with `null` coins.
+You never want to have some coins in your table with a `null` uuid or an uuid with `null` coins.

 ### Primary keys